Maya USD Plugins

 Alembic Chaser Arguments

 Exports any Maya custom attribute that begins with mayaPrefix1, mayaPrefix2, ... as a USD attribute. usdPrefix# specifies the substitution for mayaPrefix# when exporting the attribute to USD.
 The usdPrefix can contain namespaces, denoted by colons after the namespace names.
-If the [=usdPrefix] component isn't specified for any mayaPrefix, the usdPrefix is assumed to be "userProperties:" by default.
+It can also be empty after the equals sign to indicate no prefix.
+If the entire [=usdPrefix] component (including equals sign) is omitted for some mayaPrefix, the usdPrefix is assumed to be "userProperties:" by default.

-For example, if attrprefix = "ABC_,ABC2_=customPrefix_,ABC3_=,ABC4_=customNamespace:", then the following custom attributes will be transformed:
+For example, if attrprefix = "ABC_,ABC2_=customPrefix_,ABC3_=,ABC4_=customNamespace:", then the following custom attributes will be exported:

-For example, if attrprefix = "ABC_,ABC2_=customPrefix_,ABC3_=", then the following custom attributes will be transformed:
+For example, if primvarprefix = "ABC_,ABC2_=customPrefix_,ABC3_=,ABC4_=customNamespace:", then the following custom attributes will be exported:

 The interpolation of the primvar is based on the